I know — it’s scary at first.

 Step 3: Get to know your subscribers better.

-The third email in your autoresponder series is your chance to hear more from your subscribers.
+The third email in your automated email series is your chance to hear more from your subscribers.
 The more you know about them, the easier it is to send personal emails that inspire action.

 Send a one-question online survey to find out what they’re most interested in or where they heard about you.
 Or have them update their profile by adding their birthday.
 This email should send about a week after your initial Welcome Email.